Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 We chose to make sequential analysis the default because it allows for maximum flexibility while still making ship/no-ship decisions relatively
-straightforward: you can peek—and make a decisison—at any time, without risking unacceptably high rates of detecting phantom effects.
+straightforward: you can peek—and make a decision—at any time, without risking unacceptably high rates of detecting phantom effects.

 While fixed-sample analysis might be more likely to detect an effect that _is_